 Weisz gave Lafayette a dog for companionship.
 Lafayette called the animal Beauty and became absolutely devoted to her.
 One evening, she broke loose from her handlers in the wings and ran on stage.
 The audience thought it was part of the act and Lafayette was quick to see the potential.
 Beauty was taught to do tricks that became part of The Great Lafayette’s routine.

 As Lafayette began to earn vast amounts of money he lavished every luxury on Beauty.
 She wore a diamond-studded collar, stayed in the best rooms in top hotels where she slept on velvet cushions, and ate at the finest restaurants.

 He had a plaque put on the outside of his London home that must have been disconcerting to visitors.
 It read “The more I see of people, the more I love my dog.”
 Inside, there was another notice that gave visitors advice on how to comport themselves: “You may eat my food, you may command my servants, but you must respect my dog.”

-Erik Weisz went on to fame and fortune himself under the stage name Harry Houdini.
+Erik Weisz, who gifted Lafayette the dog, went on to fame and fortune himself under the stage name Harry Houdini.

 The Great Lafayette’s Last Performance

 Lafayette was booked for a two-week run at the Empire Palace Theatre in Edinburgh in May 1911.
 The shows were sold out in a venue that held 3,000.
 But, four days into the run Beauty died; a combination of a diet too rich for a dog and age.

 Lafayette was devastated by the loss of his best friend.
 But, the show must go on.
 His biographer, Arthur Setterington, wrote “He was shattered by her death and performed each evening with his shoulders shaking with grief.
 He announced that his own death could not be far away.”
 A prophetic utterance.